sameeraman/terraform-azurerm-virtual-machine/README.md

 # terraform-azurerm-virtual-machine
 This repo provides a terraform module to create a Virtual Machine in Azure.
 It has the following built in defaults.
-* Windows 2019 or Ubunutu 16.04 image support, default : Ubuntu
+* Windows 2019, SQL Server 2016 SP1 or Ubunutu 16.04 image support, default : Ubuntu
 * Does not create a public IP by default
 * Small OS disk size by default
 * Uses Premium Disk by default